 13. The concept of materiality is applied by auditors in planning and performing the audit, and in evaluating the effect of any uncorrected misstatements on the financial statements.
-We are required to plan our audit to obtain reasonable assurance that the financial statements are free from material misstatement.
+We are required to plan our audit to determine with reasonable confidence whether the financial statements are free from material misstatement.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.